All posts

 Can I integrate Salesforce with Outlook without an add-in?

 Yes, Einstein Activity Capture provides automatic background synchronization between Outlook and Salesforce without requiring users to install anything.
 It syncs emails and calendar events automatically based on rules you configure.
-However, it doesn't provide any in-Outlook functionality like logging emails or running processes — it's purely background sync.
+However, it doesn't provide any in-Outlook functionality like logging emails or running processes.
+It's purely background sync.

 Conclusion